William Chambers Coker: Early life and education

-Biography
+Career

-He was born at Hartsville, South Carolina on October 24, 1872.
-He graduated from South Carolina College in 1894 and took postgraduate courses at Johns Hopkins University and in Germany.
-He taught for several years in the summer schools of the Brooklyn Institute of Arts and Sciences, at Cold Spring Harbor, L. I., and in 1902 became associate professor of botany at the University of North Carolina.
+Coker taught for several years in the summer schools of the Brooklyn Institute of Arts and Sciences and at Cold Spring Harbor, New York, then in 1902 became associate professor of botany at the University of North Carolina at Chapel Hill (UNC).
 He established the Coker Arboretum in 1903.
 He was made professor in 1907 and Kenan professor of botany in 1920.
+He served as chair of the department of botany for 36 years and retired from teaching in 1945.
+He also served as chairman of the UNC's Buildings and Grounds Committee for 30 years.

+Coker was a member of many scientific societies and the author of The Plant Life of Hartsville, S. C. (1912); The Trees of North Carolina (with Henry Roland Totten) (1916); The Saprolegniaceae of the United States (1921); and Trees of the Southeastern States (1934).
+Besides these he contributed over one hundred articles on morphology and botany to scientific journals.
 In 1903, he was chief of the botanic staff of the Bahama Expedition of the Geographical Society of Baltimore.
-Professor Coker was a member of many scientific societies and the author of The Plant Life of Hartsville, S. C. (1912); The Trees of North Carolina (with Henry Roland Totten) (1916); and The Saprolegniaceae of the United States (1921).
-Besides these he contributed numerous articles on morphology and botany to scientific journals.
-He died on June 26, 1953, and was buried on June 29, 1953.
+He was editor of the Journal of the Elisha Mitchell Scientific Society 1904–1945.

-He is also honoured in the name of Cokeromyces, which is a pathogenic fungus.
+He was a fellow of the American Association for the Advancement of Science and served as president of the Botanical Society of America in 1924.
+He is honored in the name of Cokeromyces, which is a pathogenic fungus.